Lucy Alexander, presenter of long-running BBC1 show 'Homes Under The Hammer', tells you how best to negotiate the relatively risky world of auctions.

 Arranging your finances

 You will also need to make your financial arrangements prior to auction.
-You must have a ten percent deposit with you on auction day, and you must come up with the remaining ninety percent within twenty eight days.
+You must have a 10 per cent deposit with you on auction day, and you must come up with the remaining 90 per cent within 28 days.
 If you need a mortgage, it is prudent to have discussed all of the financial implications with a bank or building society, and have arranged a mortgage in principle.
-I have known of people that have paid their ten percent and lost the lot because they couldn't come up with the rest of the balance in time.
+I have known of people that have paid their 10 per cent and lost the lot because they couldn't come up with the rest of the balance in time.

 Preparing for the property auction